opencv/opencv/doc/tutorials/gapi/anisotropic_segmentation/porting_anisotropic_segmentation.markdown

 * How an existing algorithm can be transformed to a G-API computation (graph);
 * How to inspect G-API graphs;
-* How G-API can be extended if a particular function is missing;
+* How G-API can be extended if a particular function is missing.
-* How to test accuracy and measure performance.

 This tutorial is based on @ref tutorial_anisotropic_image_segmentation_by_a_gst.